Qumulo/docs/supermicro.md

 #### To Create a USB Drive Installer on Windows
 To create a USB Drive Installer on Windows, you must use a third-party application such as [Rufus](https://rufus.ie/).
 We recommend Rufus because it can detect many USB storage devices (rather than only Windows-compatible ones).

-**Important:**
-* We don't recommend using other tools (such as Win32 Disk Imager) because they might encounter errors when unable to recognize the USB drive after writing data to it.
+{% include important.html content="* We don't recommend using other tools (such as Win32 Disk Imager) because they might encounter errors when unable to recognize the USB drive after writing data to it.
-* When the operation concludes, you might not be able to view the contents of the USB drive on Windows because the drive will be formatted using a different file system.
+* When the operation concludes, you might not be able to view the contents of the USB drive on Windows because the drive will be formatted using a different file system." %}

 1. Press the **Power** button.